stax76/MediaInfo.NET/README.md

 MediaInfo.NET
 =============

-Windows application that shows info about media files.
+MediaInfo.NET is a Windows application that shows media file information.

 ![](Main.png)